Over $25.5 MILLION INVESTED

 $75,000

 Cal Ripken, Sr. Foundation helps to build character and teach critical life lessons to at-risk youth living in America’s most distressed communities through sports-themed programs.
-NCEF funding supports multiple Ripken Foundation Direct Service Events for at-risk youth ages 9 to 14, in addition to providing Healthy Lifestyles programs to various Collier County youth organizations.
+NCEF funding supports multiple Ripken Foundation Direct Service Events for at-risk youth ages 9 to 14.

 • Catholic Charities